whodevthis/iAirsoft_ms_game/README.md

 About
-REST API backend for comprehensive airsoft and milsim (military simulation) game management.
+GateWay API backend for comprehensive airsoft and milsim (military simulation) game management.
 It handles pre-game organization — matches, teams, players and locations — and during the game acts as a voice-controlled virtual HQ, giving the command team real-time visibility over the game state.
 The frontend (mobile app with voice interface) is distributed as an independent APK and consumes this API.

 Architecture